thi-ng/blog/2016/20160703-clojurescript-webworkers-webgl.md

 ClojureScript gained access to that feature sometime last year.
 This means, we can indicate to the compiler which namespaces should end up in which (of the multiple) output files, as well as specify module dependencies.
-Via its so called “cross module method motion”, the compiler then potentially even further re-arranges functions over the various outputs, e.g. if it can prove that a function is only used by a single module.
+Via its so called "cross module method motion", the compiler then potentially even further re-arranges functions over the various outputs, e.g. if it can prove that a function is only used by a single module.
 This is truly splendid and generally works like a charm — unless one wants to use Workers and have them be part of a common code base.

-There’re many reasons, both technical and from a UX perspective, why splitting up large code bases for web deployment is an important step to take: We can reduce the initial download size, enable code sharing between modules etc.
+There're many reasons, both technical and from a UX perspective, why splitting up large code bases for web deployment is an important step to take: We can reduce the initial download size, enable code sharing between modules etc.
 WebWorkers too can have a positive effect on the overall user experience,